lenarddome/pu093-errorless-attentionless-ibre/README.md

 - Conclusion.
 "Whether the IBRE requires error-driven components of the experimental procedure" -> "whether demonstration of the IBRE requires the "guess and correct" components of the standard experiment procedure.
 You may need to revisit anyway given the various points I've made above.

 - Open Science: I guess you'll have to be a bit careful here in the sense of these links should presumably not act to deanonymise the submission?

+## DONE

+### p.1

+- DONE: In the first section of the introduction, it might be worth having an in-text design summarey e.g. after the Kruschke 96 ref, something like.
+"The training can be summarised thus: AB -> common, AC -> rare"

+- DONE: In col. 2, first para, perhaps say why an error on AC is likely (generalization from AB via A).?

+- DONE: "When the ambiguous BC compound is presented..." - perhaps add "this attentional allocation persists, and thus..."?

+- DONE: "Any presumption of a causal relation-ship can inadvertently" -- change 'can' to 'might'?